LoadingByte/cinecred/MAINTENANCE.md

    This will create three folders in `build/packaging/`, one for each OS.
 2. Now copy the Windows folder onto a Windows machine and run the `package.bat` script there to build a Windows installer.
-   Analogously proceed with macOS and Linux, but use the `package.sh` script for these.
+   Analogously proceed with macOS x86, macOS ARM, and Linux, but use the `package.sh` script for these.
     * On Linux, you need the following tools to build DEB and RPM
       packages: `dpkg-deb`, `rpmbuild`, `rpmsign`
     * To sign the RPM, you need the `repo.loadingbyte.com` PGP key and the